integrations/terraform-provider-github/website/docs/r/branch_protection.html.markdown

 `restrict_pushes` supports the following arguments:

 * `blocks_creations` - (Optional) Boolean, setting this to `false` allows people, teams, or apps to create new branches matching this rule.
 Defaults to `true`.
-* `push_restrictions` - (Optional) A list of actor Names/IDs that may push to the branch.
+* `push_allowances` - (Optional) A list of actor Names/IDs that may push to the branch.
 Actor names must either begin with a "/" for users or the organization name followed by a "/" for teams.

 ## Import